Service notebook of Harold Gordon Cornell - 1917 - Part 1

 Natures of Artillery.

-(I) Field Guns 13 & 18 pdr guns used in:-
+(I) Field Guns 13 & 18 pdr guns. used in:-

-barrage file, repelling attacks in open
+barrage fire, repelling attacks in open

 raking communications, & wire cutting.

-Sometime C.B. work on near h. batteries.
+Sometimes C.B. work on near L. batteries.

 II.)
 Medium Guns.
 4.7 & 60 p.d.r.s

 used for.
-Raking Communication
+Raking communications

 Forming barrage beyond range of R.F.A.